Galbar/GGJ-2017/README.md

 [![Deathball - PSX Game (Global Game Jam Barcelona 2017)](http://img.youtube.com/vi/tPisBxHv-cI/0.jpg)](http://www.youtube.com/watch?v=tPisBxHv-cI "Deathball - PSX Game (Global Game Jam Barcelona 2017")

 Installation requirements:
--ePSXe emulator
+* ePSXe emulator

--Game BIN/CUE: Go into "Bin" subfolder.
+* Game BIN/CUE: Go into "Bin" subfolder.

 What is about the game:
 The Death ball game is about two volleyballs fighting each other in a beach until one of them is dead.